 The animals were housed in large gable-roofed barns built in the Early Central Ontario style.
 The front porch, much loved by visitors, was added much later for film production.

-Scotsdale became an internationally recognized cattle and horse breeding farm.
+Scotsdale farm became an internationally recognized cattle and horse breeding farm.

 Mr Bennett commissioned sculptor Jacobin Jones to create a bronze likeness of his favourite award-winning bull, Aspiration, to commemorate this breeding.